 Recommended study before applying for the MCHA examination

 - Complete approved advanced courses in graphology, psychology or forensics.

 - Complete the delivery of, or participation in, a prescribed number of public presentations, discourses, class instruction or publish acceptable materials.

 - Complete ten hours with an MCHA mentor.
 A current list of participating MCHA mentors will be provided to applicants.
 Once matched with a mentor, the mentee pays that person at a rate to be decided on between the two parties.
 In order to satisfy the requirements of this path, the MCHA mentor will write a recommendation attesting to the applicant's knowledge level and proficiency at a MCHA level, AND complete a form that they have reviewed your knowledge and demonstrated application of graphology at this level.

 AHAF does not sponsor any specific course of study or method.
-Therefore, what constitutes an “accepted” course or instructor is determined on a case-by-case basis.
+Therefore, what constitutes an “accepted” course or instructor is determined on a case-by-case basis, as detailed here.

 For more information about becoming AHAF-certified please email email@example.com.